lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 *Changes that may be ignored (backward-compatible)*

-- changes in style without changes in meaning (addition or removal of whitespace, windows newlines to linux newlines or vice versa, reordering within a section)
+- changes in style without changes in meaning (addition or removal of whitespace, reordering within a section)
 - changes to documentation strings
 - changes to text in embedded HTML documentation
 - changes to revision notes